garethcheah/documentation/AddNewUnityProjectToGitHub.md

   - Back in your local repo view, click on the 'Push' button
   - Check the box beside your 'master' local branch, and ensure that the 'master' remote branch is also selected
   - Click on 'Push'
   - If no errors appear, then your local commits should now be in your remote repository as well.
 You can also go to your repo at github.com to verify this.
+You should be able to see all your project files and commits.

 ## 8. DONE